 Alabama has over 400 species of BIRDS.
 Several regions have Birding Trails which includes directional signage, interpretive panels, kiosks, observation towers, visitor guides, and maps.
 Dauphin Island has bird sanctuaries.
 Bird watching is popular and there are many Birding Hotspots.
 Alabama is the the only state that chose a Woodpecker as state bird - the Yellowhammer.
 The State Mascot is the Eastern tiger swallowtail.
 The State Game Bird is the Wild Turkey.
 The state has Bird Clubs.

-Alabama has many BRIDGES including covered bridges, pedestrian bridges, railroad bridges, and road bridges.
-Horton Mill is the highest covered bridge in the country above a waterway.
-Swann is the highest and largest bridge in the state.
+Alabama has a variety of BRIDGES including some amazing bridges and Historic Bridges.
+The state has many covered bridges Horton Mill is the highest covered bridge in the country above a waterway.
+Swann Covered Bridge is one of the longest existing covered bridge in the state and one of the longest in the country.
 The General W. K. Wilson Jr. Bridge is one of the longest in the country.
 The Benjamin Fitzpatrick Bridge is one of the longest curved bridges in the world.
-Alabama has several Historic Bridges.

 Alabama was a part of the Confederate States of America during the American Civil War after seceding from the United States of America in 1861.
 It provided a significant source of troops and leaders, military material, supplies, food, and, early on, cotton to be exchanged in England for munitions (until the port of Mobile was closed off by the U.S. Navy).
 Several battles were fought in the state.
 In 1864 at the Battle of Mobile Bay, Admiral David Farragut issued his famous command “Damn the torpedoes full speed ahead.
 Alabama has 3 Civil War Museums and Civil War Sites and battlefieds.